bhaveshvaswani/FoodDeliveryApplication/README.md

 ---

 ## Features
-- User signup with optional seller onboarding via Stripe.
+- User signup with optional seller onboarding.
 - Login through mobile number and OTP.
 - Browse restaurants, add food items to the cart, and make test payments.
-- Receive order status updates via SMS.
-- Card payments accepted by restaurants; funds routed to their connected Stripe accounts.
 - Restaurants can list, add, edit, and delete food items.
 - Simple admin page for restaurant management.